Commissions & Awards |

 2021 | A strong defence of delicate things, Anna Lucas, Melanie Stidolph and Alice Walton, Auction House, Redruth Trethvor, curated by Oliver Udy, on display at Newlyn and The Exchange Gallery and as pop-up exhibitions in venues throughout Cornwall.
 Synesthesia, online project, The Bridge, Plymouth Uni / Cultivator |

-2020 | Cornish Slates, Falmouth, screening (date to be rearranged) Cine Sisters, launch event screenings, Plymouth Art Weekender |
+2020 | Selected for Cornish Slates, Falmouth Cine Sisters, launch event screenings, Plymouth Art Weekender |

-2019 | Scenes, Newlyn Art Gallery, curated by Naomi Frears Staff Show, Tate St Ives Equinoxy, St Ives From A to B via C, Back Lane West, Cornwall |
+2019 | Scenes, Newlyn Art Gallery Staff Show, Tate St Ives Equinoxy, St Ives From A to B via C, Back Lane West, Cornwall |

 2018 | So You Think You Know Where You Are Going?
-Enys House, Cornwall, organised by Cultivator |
+Enys House, Cornwall, Cultivator |

-2017 | In And Out of Love, screening, Late at Tate, Tate St Ives To Die By Your Side, sound work, Porthmeor Studios, St Ives, curated by Naomi Frears Future Imperfect symposium, screening, Plymouth University Circle Contemporary screenings, curated by Jeanie Sinclair, Wadebridge, Cornwall |
+2017 | In And Out of Love, screening, Late at Tate, Tate St Ives To Die By Your Side, sound work, Porthmeor Studios, St Ives Future Imperfect symposium, screening, Plymouth University Circle Contemporary screenings, curated by Jeanie Sinclair, Wadebridge, Cornwall |

 2016 | Omgyjer Glusek, Peckham 24, Screening programmed by South Kiosk gallery, London The Voyeurs, St Ives, Screening programmed by Simon Bayliss and Naomi Frears All Out of Love, Tate St Ives, Summer film programme |